garyhuaang/sas-mrts/README.md

 - **TypeScript Errors:**
   - Ensure all dependencies are installed (`@types/express`, etc.).
   - The `apps/store/stripe-server/tsconfig.json` is set up for CommonJS, while the rest of the monorepo might use ESNext.
 This is intentional for the server.

-This README provides a starting point.
-Feel free to expand it with more details about your application's features and architecture.